 The arguments are (and I’ll link to this if you find this on RealCentralVA.com it will be linked at the bottom of the post) – one of my partners wrote a story about specifically whether the attorneys are in fact more expensive than the closing companies.
 Attorneys will say that they are cheaper.
 Closing companies will say that they are cheaper.
 So again, it all depends on the perspective.

 So in closing, I think that when my buyer clients ask me whether they should get an attorney or a closing company, I think that saving that $100 may not be worth it.
-Here is the last thing I’ll say: I work for worst case scenarios in almost everything I do and try to find a happy medium and the worst case scenario is this and this happened last year: go to closing, at the closing table something goes wrong and you, the buyer, have a closing company, they can’t give legal advice.
+Here is the last thing I’ll say: I look for worst case scenarios in almost everything I do and try to find a happy medium and the worst case scenario is this and this happened last year: go to closing, at the closing table something goes wrong and you, the buyer, have a closing company, they can’t give legal advice.
 So when everything hits the fan, you come to me and hopefully (I was able to do this last year) I’m able to call in a favor from one of the local attorneys who can make things happen.
 I hate doing that because last minute stuff is no fun.

 So that’s it.
 If you have any questions or would like a further explanation, please contact me at: www.realcentralva.com or (434) 242-7140